 For patients who experience kidney failure, life becomes very different.
 The once seemingly distant word “dialysis” may become an unavoidable part of life accompanied by medications, dietary changes and fluid restrictions.
 Adjusting to dialysis treatments may be overwhelming.
 Patients and their family members are usually anxious and uncertain as they enter dialysis facilities for the first time.

 Anxiety is relieved as patients and their family members are educated on how to have dialysis around their lives versus live their lives around dialysis.
 Uncertainty fades away as patients are cared for with compassion, competence and confidence.
 And, these feelings of anxiety and uncertainty are replaced by other feelings.
 Other feelings such as hope, empowerment and autonomy, despite the need for dialysis treatments.

 How do such substantial and nearly unimaginable transitions occur?
 Who is responsible for leading this change?
-The answer to both questions is dialysis nurses.
-Dialysis nurses certainly provide obvious care interventions.
+The answer to both questions is nephrology nurses.
+These nurses certainly provide obvious care interventions.
 They complete physical assessments, provide medications and carry out physicians’ orders.
 They participate in the creation of plans of care, utilize protocols and provide patient education.
-However, the profession of dialysis nursing involves more than the skills and responsibilities one would discover on a job description.
+However, the profession of nephrology nursing involves more than the skills and responsibilities one would discover on a job description.

-May 6-12, 2017, is National Nurses Week.
-Please take time to recognize our dialysis nurses who provide care in a way our patients will never forget.
+September 9 through 15, 2018, is Nephrology Nurses Week.
+Please take time to recognize our nurses who provide care in a way our patients will never forget.
 May all the care, comfort, and compassion our nurses dispense on a daily basis come back to them this special week.